-(2) Some governmental agencies have adopted a practice of requiring each new employee dealing with the award or administration of governmental funds to certify that the employee has received, read, and understood the standards or conduct for governmental agencies.
-It is essential that those dealing with the [State] also observe the ethical standards of this Code and that procedures be implemented to make sure that contractors understand the required standards of ethical conduct.
+(4) Some governmental agencies have adopted a practice of requiring each new employee dealing with the award or administration of governmental funds to certify that the employee has received, read, and understood the standards or conduct for governmental agencies.

+(5) It is essential that those dealing with the [State] also observe the ethical standards of this Code and that procedures be implemented to make sure that vendors and contractors understand the required standards of ethical conduct.
+Ethical violations by vendors or contractors would be handled by purchasing officers as a matter of Responsibility or by the Chief Procurement Officer as a matter of suspension or debarment.

 R12-202.01 Required Compliance with Ethical Standards as a Condition of Employment; Notice and Acknowledgement Procedures.

-R12-202.01.1 Dissemination of Regulations.
-The [Ethics Commission] shall make available and disseminate to every governmental body a copy of this Chapter and amendments thereto so that every [State] employee will be given notice of the requirements of Article 12 (Ethics in Public Contracting) of the [State] Procurement Code and this Chapter.

 R12-202.01.1 [State] Employee Statement.
-Each [State] employee shall be given a copy of this Chapter by the head of the governmental body by which such employee is employed and shall be required to sign a statement, supplied by the [Ethics Commission], that such employee is familiar with and will abide by the [State] Procurement Code and this Chapter.
+Each [State] employee shall be given a copy of this Chapter by the head of the governmental body by which such employee is employed and shall be required to sign a statement, that such employee is familiar with and will abide by the [State] Procurement Code and this Chapter.

 R12-202.01.2 Filing of [State] Employee Statements.
-Each [State] employee statement shall be filed with the [Ethics Commission].
+Each [State] employee statement shall be filed with the appropriate governmental body [and the Ethics Commission].
 As a condition of employment, new [State] employees shall file such statement within [ten] days of the first day of such employee's employment.
 Other [State] employees shall file such statement within [ten] days of the effective date of this Chapter.
 This statement shall constitute the notice required by Section 12-204(4) (Employee Conflict of Interest, Notice), Section 12-205(3) (Employee Disclosure Requirements, Notice), and Section 12-208(1) (Restrictions on Employment of Present and Former Employees, Contemporaneous Employment Prohibited) of the [State] Procurement Code.

 COMMENTARY: